 Mussels are a firm favourite of mine especially for lunch served with Sourdough.
-This recipe cooked on the BBQ adds a lovely smokiness to the mussels, which goes great with the sweetness that the honey.
+This recipe cooked on the BBQ adds a lovely smokiness to the mussels.

 Now for the Cooking

 The first thing to do is get your BBQ lit and the coals ready to cook on.
-Once you are ready to cook start by making your sauce for the clams.
-This is just a case of adding the onions and garlic to the wok with a little butter.
-Once you have fried the onions off a bit add the white wine and white wine vinegar.
-Finally, stir in the honey and cook for a period with the other ingredients before adding the mussels.
+Once you are ready to cook start by making your sauce for the mussels.
+This is just a case of adding the onions and paste to the wok with oil.
+Once you have fried the onions and sauce off a bit, add the coconut milk.

-When I initially add the mussels I put the lid on the BBQ to help get them infused with smoke.
+When I initially add the mussels, give them a little stir to cover well in the green sauce.
+Replace the lid on the BBQ to help get them infused with smoke.
 I tend to leave them for around 5 minutes and then give them a good stir making sure they all get covered in the lovely sauce.
 I repeat this until all the mussels have opened.

-To serve I simply add to a bowl and cover with a good amount of the sauce.
-I love to also slice some Sourdough and either toast it with some garlic butter or just serve it untoasted to dunk in the lovely sweet sauce.
+To serve, add to a bowl and cover with a good amount of the sauce.
+Slice some Sourdough and either toast it with some garlic butter or just serve it untoasted to dunk in any remaining sauce.